justin-taylor/video_player_feed/README.md

 * Setup a way for the `VideoPrefetcher` and `VideoAdapter` to evict videos that are invalid
 * Use a class of the LifecycleObserver to handle pausing/playing videos when the application is placed into the background
 * Generate a preview thumbnail using cached video data
+* Adjust the `LoadControl` settings for faster playback startup
+* Use a custom http client to manage the connect for downloads
 * Migrate from multiple exoplayer instances in the viewpager to single instance attached to the view when scrolled.
 This would be reliant on generating a preview thumbnail to give the appearance to users of a ready video